Every day can feel like a battle to survive, yet we deeply long to break free from the shackles of mere existence and learn to thrive.

-There are so many ways to find things to read in today’s world, as content is everywhere.
+In today’s world, there are many ways to find things to read, as content is everywhere.

-Grab a book that explains why you might be in so much physical pain if you have experienced childhood trauma like The Body Keeps The Score (it is a fascinating read).
+Grab a book explaining why you might be in so much physical pain if you have experienced childhood trauma like The Body Keeps The Score (it is fascinating).

-Learning a new skill, either for fun or to improve your situation, is also a great way to engage your brain.
+Learning a new skill for fun or improving your situation is also a great way to engage your brain.

 It might also help you define your purpose or mission in life.

-If you aren’t sure what that is yet, a journey of self-discovery might be just the thing you need to thrive.
+If you aren’t sure what that is yet, a journey of self-discovery might be just what you need to thrive.

 Living a purpose-driven life will have you feeling fulfilled.

-Sure, you need a job (or source of income) to survive and buy all that food and water, but make sure it is one that aligns with your spirit.
+Sure, you need a job (or source of income) to survive and buy all that food and water, but make sure it aligns with your spirit.

 If you are still searching for your life purpose, try writing a personal mission and vision statement.

-You might learn a little more about who you are, which will help define your priorities and keep you focused.
+You might learn more about who you are, which will help define your priorities and keep you focused.

 That focus will help you find the things in life that make you thrive as a human, not just wake up and do the same thing on repeat every day.